What is an appendix in a paper

 What type of information includes an appendix?

-As stated before, an appendix is information that further illustrates the research topic.
-Therefore, this information can take many types of forms.
+An appendix can take many types of forms.
 Here are some examples:

 - Appendices should be divided by topic or by set of data.